Dogunfx/FX-QUOTES/README.md

 # My FX QUOTES

-A Flutter App for viewiing quotes from various authors.
+A Flutter App for viewing quotes from various authors.

 ## Getting Started